DanielSmith/alap/README.md

 # Alap

-## Version 3, Daniel Smith - March 2026
+## Version 3, Daniel Smith - April 2026

 **Turn any link into a curated menu of destinations.**